m-wojnar/reinforced-lib/docs/source/custom_agents.rst

 Customizing agents
 ------------------

-To fully benefit from the reinforced-lib features, including the JAX jit optimization, your agent should inherit from the :ref:`abstract class <BaseAgent>` ``BaseAgent``.
+To fully benefit from the Reinforced-lib features, including the JAX jit optimization, your agent should inherit from the :ref:`abstract class <BaseAgent>` ``BaseAgent``.
 We will present adding custom agent on a simple example of epsilon-greedy agent: